-Bloomberg Businessweek ranks Elon’s undergraduate business program among the top 50 in the nation, and also ranks the Elon MBA program as the nation’s #1 part-time program.
-The Princeton Review names Elon the #2 “best administered” school in its 2013 edition of the “Best 296 Business Schools,” an annual guide of top graduate business programs.
+Bloomberg Businessweek ranks Elon’s undergraduate business program among the top 50 in the nation, and also ranks the Elon MBA program among the nation’s top 20 part-time programs.
+The Princeton Review names Elon the “best administered” school in its 2015 edition of the “Best 296 Business Schools,” an annual guide of top graduate business programs.

 Prior to his tenure at Babson, Tadepalli was dean of the Graduate School and associate dean in the Williams College of Business at Xavier University.
 He led successful re-accreditation efforts for the Williams College of Business, and under his leadership the Xavier MBA program added two new off-site MBA programs.

 Tadepalli also was chair of the marketing department at Xavier prior to being named associate dean.
 He served as co-editor of the Journal of Marketing for Higher Education and has taught marketing strategy at the undergraduate and MBA levels, and international business at the Executive MBA level.